 In case of a second drug or alcohol offense during the student’s high school career, the student may be suspended from school for a period of five (5) days.
 When the suspension period is over, the parent is expected to accompany the student to school for admission.
 When the student returns to school, the student shall be assigned to a Study Hall for all unscheduled periods for the duration of the student’s high school career.
 In addition, the student shall re-enter a counseling program (in-school or private).
 The student shall not be permitted to participate in or attend any co-curricular interscholastic, or other school-sponsored activity for one (1) calendar year from the date of the second violation.
 The student shall also be prohibited from practicing or rehearsing during the calendar year period.

 Third Offense and Subsequent Offenses

 If a student is suspended for a third drug or alcohol offense, the student will be referred to the Superintendent of Schools for an exclusionary hearing to determine if the student’s behavior poses a threat to the safety and well- being of that student or others.
 If, in the judgment of the Superintendent, the student is not to be excluded, the following sanctions shall be imposed:

 The student may be suspended from school for a period of five (5) days.
 When the suspension period is over, the student may not be readmitted to school unless accompanied by a parent.
 When the student returns to school, the student shall be assigned to a Study Hall for the duration of the student’s high school career.
 The student shall also be strongly urged to seek more intense rehabilitative care; alternate placement may also be considered.
 In addition, the student shall not be permitted to participate in, practice, rehearse or attend any extra-curricular, interscholastic, or other school-sponsored activity for the duration of the student’s high school career.

-Appendix B. Penalties for the Use of Tobacco and/or Nicotine Products
+Appendix B. Penalties for the Use or Possession of Tobacco and/or Nicotine Products